SileNce5k/img_hosting/notes.md

-Image hosting.
-I will use rust

-I would eventually like to learn rust, so hosting an image site would probably not be a huge task while learning a new language.

 * The main site should have a simple upload form (with a password).
 * There should be an API such that I could implement it with greenshot.